 What Thanksgiving tradition or recipe brings back all those memories for you?

 My mom’s recipe for raw cranberry relish with orange in it.
-It only takes 1o minutes to make and it is vegan and gluten-free
+It only takes 1o minutes to make and it can be made up to two days before Thanksgiving.

 - ½ navel orange (with skin), cut into 6 pieces